Shelburne riots: Aftermath

 Dozens of homes, mostly of Black Loyalists, had been destroyed in the riots while others were looted.
 An unknown number of people were injured.
 No deaths were recorded.
 Most rioters wounded and threatened their targets; few owned firearms.
 Free Blacks had essentially been driven out of the town of Shelburne, firmly establishing it as a segregated white community, aside from Black slaves and indentured servants.
 Black Loyalists were forced to seek a livelihood in the poor lands and overcrowded settlement of Birchtown.

 The Governor of Nova Scotia, John Parr, traveled to Shelburne on August 23 to attempt to settle the disputes and delays in land grants.
 Parr blamed the riot on delays in awarding land.
 He blamed Marston, calling him "a shark trying to prey on helpless settlers".
 Marston was dismissed from his post.
-None of the rioters who attacked the Black Loyalists or Marston was identified or brought to justice.
+None of the rioters who attacked the Black Loyalists or Marston were identified or brought to justice.
 When whites attacked some Mi'kmaq people at Shelburne in November, the ringleader Edward Cavan was put in the stocks and sentenced to six months in prison.